-This sections looks at memory, it's stores and and methods to improve memory.
+This section looks at memory, it's stores and methods to improve memory.
 (Equivalent to UK A Level Physical Education)

 Without memory, information processing and skill learning is not possible.
 The memory is a complicated thing and the whole process of memorising a skill or event is not yet known.

 The following tries to explain the process as it is understood so far:

 - A stimulus triggers the senses (sight; sound; touch; smell; taste)

 - The information received from the senses enters the Short-Term Sensory Store (STSS)

 - It is stored here for a maximum of 1 second and is filtered down to relevant information (This process is known as Selective Attention)